tlyleung/tlyleung.github.io/_authors/tlyleung.md

       </div>
       <div class="col">
         <p>👋 I’m Timothy and I live in sunny Singapore with my wife and three cats.</p>
-        <p>With over 8 years of experience building AI-driven products for innovative companies around the world, I’m eager to contribute my extensive skillset and collaborate with a cutting-edge team to build the next exciting AI product.</p>
+        <p>With over 8 years of experience building AI-driven products for innovative companies around the world, I’m excited to collaborate with cutting-edge teams to build the next groundbreaking AI product.</p>
         <p>You can find me on <a href="https://github.com/tlyleung">GitHub</a>, <a href="https://news.ycombinator.com/user?id=tlyleung">Hacker News</a> and <a href="https://linkedin.com/in/tlyl">LinkedIn</a>.</p>
       </div>
     </div>